nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 GITHUB_API_TOKEN: <your api token here>
 ```

+This Github API Token is used when updating the curriculum.
+Without it you may encounter rate-limiting errors.

 ## Get a Mailchimp API Key and List ID

 [Mailchimp](https://mailchimp.com/) integration is setup to add newly registered users to a specified mailing list.
 This is done via the [Mailchimp API](https://developer.mailchimp.com/) and gem [Gibbon](https://github.com/amro/gibbon).
 In order to enable this functionality in your local development and test environments you'll need to: